 The shop and tea room, vital sources of income, were also expanded and turnover greatly increased .
 Best of all, we found good homes for many more lost and abandoned animals.

 Another ten years slipped past, then family life lead to a change of pace and venue.
-Aberdeenshire became home, and I spent three years as a Bookkeeper with a local firm of accountants.
-Initially lured away by the prospect of reliving my youth through a maternity leave cover post coordinating the local Ranger Service, I accidentally fell sideways into Town Centre regeneration for a few years.
+Aberdeenshire became home, and I spent two years as a Bookkeeper with a local firm of accountants.
+Initially lured away by the prospect of reliving my youth through a maternity leave cover post coordinating the local Ranger Service, I accidentally fell sideways into town centre regeneration for a few years.
 Developing projects to promote my local town was both challenging and interesting, but my enjoyment of bookkeeping never went away.
 After completing my bookkeeping studies with the ICB and seeking a better work/life balance, I took the big step into self employment.

 Thrift Bookkeeping is my dream - the chance to use my skills to take care of the numbers and enable others to concentrate on what they need to do to build their own businesses.